Load Balancing With Avi Load Balancer in VMC on AWS-Part 1

 Create and Deploy Avi Service Engine

-Since we have configured the controller in No Orchestrator mode, we have to manually deploy the Avi Service Engine VM via the ova file.
-This ova file is first needs to be created from the Avi Controller portal.
+Since the controller is deployed in the No Orchestrator mode, the Service Engine (SE) VMs will be deployed manually using the OVA file.
+The OVA file is generated from the Avi Controller portal.

-Important: SE ova package generated from Avi Controller is coupled with the generating controller and can’t be used in deployment with any other Avi Controller.
+Important: The SE OVA package generated from the Avi Controller is tightly coupled with the generating controller and can’t be used in deployment with any other Avi Controller.

-To generate the Avi SE ova package, navigate to Infrastructure > Clouds > Default-Cloud and click on the arrow button, and select ova format.
+To generate the Avi SE OVA package, navigate to Infrastructure > Clouds > Default-Cloud and click on the arrow button, and select the OVA format.

-SE ova package generation takes 1-2 minutes and will be downloaded automatically.
+SE image generation takes a couple of minutes and will be downloaded automatically on completion.

 Upload Avi SE ova to Content Library

-Service Engine VM’s can be created directly from the downloaded ova file.
-For faster deployment of Avi SE VM’s, upload the ova file to a content library, so that it can be used time and again without having to upload ova to vCenter every time a new SE VM instance is needed.
+For faster deployment of Avi SE VMs, upload the OVA to a content library so that it can be reused without having to upload the OVA to vCenter every time a new SE VM is needed.

 Fetch Cluster UUID and Authentication Token

-To fetch Cluster UUID go to the Default-Cloud and click on the Key button and make a note of the same.
+To fetch the cluster UUID, go to the Default-Cloud and click the key button, and note the UUID.

-Note: If you are deploying more than one SE VM, then you need Auth Token/SE VM.
+Note: If you are deploying multiple SE VMs, then you need an auth token per SE VM.

 Deploy Service Engine VM

-Create a new SE VM selecting deploy from the template wizard and continue through the wizard.
+Create a new SE VM by selecting the “deploy from the template” option.

-On the customize template page, punch in the following info:
+On the customize template page, enter the following info:

 • IP Address of the Avi Controller.